SeldonIO/seldon-core/docs/source/contents/faqs/index.md

 # FAQs

+## Can Seldon Core 2 be used with Seldon Core 1

+The two projects are able to be run side by side.
+Existing users of Seldon Core can update to deploy their models using Seldon Core 2 as needed to take advantage of the new functionality.
+Both will be supported.

 ## Can I do payload logging in Seldon Core 2?

 By default, the input and output of every step in a pipeline (as well as the pipeline itself) is logged in Kafka.